LegatusNewt/The_Coal_Mine/README.md

 ## Running the Code

 ### Server
-In order to run the server all you should have to do is run docker-compose up app, this will also run the docker-compose up postgis command as a pre-requisite.
+In order to run the server all you should have to do is run in the CoalMineApi directory

+docker build ./
+docker-compose up app

+This will also run the docker-compose up postgis command as a pre-requisite.

 The database migrations and seeding of data happens in automaitcally in code when in Development mode set in the appsettings.json.